Triangles in randomly perturbed graphs: Proof of the Sublinear Theorem

 These bounds on $\cM_L$ and $\cM_C$ together with~\eqref{eq:H_c_l} immediately imply that $|R| \ge (1-3 s \eps) n \ge n/2$.
 We are going to show that there are many edges between $R$ and $\cH_C$ and from that we derive the existence of a high degree vertex, giving the desired contradiction.

-Given a vertex in $R$, it can not have more than $\eps m$ neighbours inside $R$, because otherwise we could create a new star and increase the sum in~\eqref{eq:sum}.
+A vertex in $R$ cannot have at least $\eps m$ neighbours inside $R$, because otherwise we could create a new star and increase the sum in~\eqref{eq:sum}.
 Therefore, $e(R) < |R| \eps m /2$.
 We also have $e(R,\cM_C)=0$ since otherwise we could add an edge to one of the existing stars in $\cK$ increasing the sum in~\eqref{eq:sum} (recall that stars in $\cM$ have less than $\eps \sqrt{n}$ leaves).

-Given a leaf $v \in \cM_L$ that belongs to a star $K$ with $g_K$ leaves, we must have $d_R(v) < g_K+1$.
+Given a leaf $v \in \cM_L$ that belongs to a star $K$ with $g_K$ leaves, we must have $\deg(v,R) < g_K+1$.
 Otherwise, we could take $V' \subset N_R(v)$ of size $|V'|=g_k+1 \le \eps \sqrt{n}$ and create a new family of vertex-disjoint stars, given by $\cK \setminus \{K\}$ and the star on $v \cup V'$, to increase the sum in~\eqref{eq:sum}.
 Therefore,

-Similarly, given $v \in \cH_L$, we must have $d_R(v) < \eps \sqrt{n}$.
-Otherwise, we could take $V' \subset N_R(v)$ of size $|V'|=\eps n$ and create a new family of vertex-disjoint stars, given by $\cK \setminus \{K\}$, the star $K \setminus \left\{v\right\}$, and the star on $v \cup V'$, to increase the sum in~\eqref{eq:sum}.
+Similarly, given $v \in \cH_L$, we must have $\deg(v,R) < \eps \sqrt{n}$.
+Otherwise, we could take $V' \subset N_R(v)$ of size $|V'|=\eps \sqrt{n}$ and create a new family of vertex-disjoint stars, given by $\cK \setminus \{K\}$, the star $K \setminus \left\{v\right\}$, and the star on $v \cup V'$, to increase the sum in~\eqref{eq:sum}.
 Therefore, $e(R,\cH_L) \le |\cH_L| \eps \sqrt{n} \le s \eps^2 n m$ by~\eqref{eq:H_c_l}.

 On the other hand, $\delta(G) \ge m$ implies $e(R,V) \ge m |R|$, where the edges inside of $R$ are counted twice.
 Then we can lower bound the number of edges between $R$ and $\cH_C$ by